MaterializeInc/materialize/doc/user/content/ingest-data/cdc-mysql.md

     }
     ```

     You can read more about each configuration property in the [Debezium documentation](https://debezium.io/documentation/reference/2.4/connectors/mysql.html).
+By default, the connector writes events for each table to a Kafka topic named `serverName.databaseName.tableName`.

 {{< /tab >}}
 {{< /tabs >}}